binocarlos/dowding/README.md

 #### least-busy

-When the above rules are not applied - the default behaviour is to pick the `least busy` server.
+When there are multiple servers that could be choosen - the default behaviour is to pick the `least busy` server.

 Least busy is determined by the number of containers running on each host.

 You can pass a function to override this decision.

+The function will be passed an object where the keys are the server hostname and the values are objects with the following properties:

+ * hostname
+ * docker
+ * jobs

+You can use this information to decide which server should be allocated.

 ## api